Naikan: Self-reflection

 The practice of self-reflection goes back many centuries and is rooted in the world’s great spiritual traditions.
-Early adherents of such practices include the Christian desert hermits and Japanese samurai.
+Early adherents of such practices include the Christian Desert Fathers and Japanese samurai.
 More contemporary proponents included Albert Schweitzer, Ben Franklin, and Bishop Fulton J. Sheen.
 Franklin, in particular, had a rather comprehensive and systematic approach to self-reflection.
 He developed a list of thirteen virtues and each day he would evaluate his conduct relative to a particular virtue.
 Daily self-reflection was a fundamental aspect of Franklin’s life.

 Formal methods of self-reflection generally involve certain basic characteristics.
 First, there is the requirement for time which is set aside exclusively for the purpose of self-reflection.
 Second, use of a space, preferably with some degree of isolation that limits external distraction.
 And third, the application of questions or structure which helps us examine our lives with an emphasis on our conduct in relation to other people, creatures and objects.

 Its structure uses our relationships with others as the mirror in which people can see themselves.
 We reflect on what we have received from others, what we have given, and what troubles we have caused.